IODeep: an IOD for the introduction of deep learning in the DICOM standard

 Finally, we want to point out that IODeep is also a technological key for explainability of DNN models, and their acceptance in the radiological community.
-First of all, we claim the need to support the diagnostic process just with a ``ROI suggestion'' task which is not a precise pixel level prediction that is extremely difficult to be understood by the doctor.
+First of all, we claim the need to support the diagnostic process just with a ``ROI suggestion'' task.
+A model suggesting a loose ROI does not make a precise pixel level segmentation.
+In fact, validating an exact segmentation represents a huge cognitive load for the doctor.
 Moreover, precise ROI prediction can be achieved only with extensive training on very huge amounts of data.
 Such a goal can be pursued using Federated Learning (FL) that is a distributed learning paradigm where the model is trained while ``moving'' it across the data repositories where the data set is split, but data are always kept where they reside without moving them at all.
 The technology proposed in this paper enables a distributed scenario where IODeeps are shared between the PACS servers of various public and private hospital institutions without violating any rule related to either data security or patients' privacy, while allowing FL through the data stored within the individual PACS servers.